Carbon Credit Projects – Some Options

 Wind power generation a source of energy security

 Located Southwest of Yumen Town, this project consists of 134 wind turbines of 1,500 kW.
 They are connected locally to the Northwest grid in Gansu Province.
 The wind farm provides a much needed boost in electricity for the area.
 China’s rapid economic growth has resulted in frequent power outages.
 A local source of clean electricity gives energy security to the region.
 It is also a source of employment and educational opportunities for the community.
 See more about on the APX Registry.

 - Request a brochure on the CECIC HKC Gansu Changma Wind Power Project, Yumen County China (PDF)

 This is a small sample of projects we supply from and can source for your organisation.
 There are many other types and locations available.

 Take a closer look

-InfiniteEARTH initiated this critical biodiversity project designed to conserve more than 91,000 hectares of tropical peat swampland.
+This is a critical biodiversity project designed to conserve more than 91,000 hectares of tropical peat swampland.
+Request a brochure (PDF).